-Todd Buchholz is an international economist, hedge fund manager, former Harvard lecturer and frequent TV and radio commentator.
+Todd Buchholz is an international economist, hedge fund manager, winning of Harvard’s annual teaching prize, and frequent TV and radio commentator.
 He has written several bestselling books on the economy, including New Ideas from Dead Economists, New Ideas from Dead CEOs and Market Shock.
 Buchholz is a widely sought keynote speaker addressing a variety of topics, from the U.S. financial markets to geo political debates to economic policies that impact business strategies around the globe.
 With an incisive wit and entertaining style, Buchholz’s keynote presentations reveal the economic challenges and opportunities faced by our changing society and propose important strategies for success.

 How To Compete in A Global Economy